cfareste/Inception/README.md

 ~~~

 ##### The `services` top-level element:
 The `services` top-level element defines which services your application consists of.
 A service is an abstract definition of a resource that can be scaled or replaced independently from other components.
-For example, a service could be a database server, a web server, or an ftp service.
-If you decide to change your web server from Nginx to Apache, it doesn't affect your database or website; its independent.
-A service has a container associated to it.
-Your application's architecture varies depending on how you distribute your services across containers: if you have all your services inside one container (e.g., the frontend and the backend of a web application), you have a monolite architecture, but if you have one container per service, then you have a microservices architecture (the one that the Inception project has). <br/>
+For example, a service could be a database server, a web server, or an FTP service.
+If you decide to change your web server from Nginx to Apache, it doesn't affect your database or website; it's independent.
+A service has a container associated with it.
+Your application's architecture depends on how you distribute your services across containers: if you run all your services inside a single container (e.g., the frontend and the backend of a web application), you have a monolithic architecture, but if you have one container per service, then you have a microservices-based architecture (like the one used in the Inception project). <br/>
-The `services` element have multiple attributes you can specify to configure it as you want.
+The `services` element has multiple attributes you can specify to configure your services as needed.
 Here are a few examples we will use for the project:
-- `container_name`: Specifies the custom name of the associated container so it can be referenced later with that name.
+- `container_name`: Specifies the custom name for the associated container so it can be referenced later with that name.
 - `build`: The `build` attribute specifies how to (re)build the image of the service.
 It can be defined as a simple string or as a detailed context.
-If it's defined as a simple string (`build: path/to/context`), the string defines the path to the build context.
-If it's a detailed context (like a top-level element), you can specify multiple configurations, like the build context (`context: path/to/context`), the specific Dockerfile (`Dockerfile: path/to/Dockerfile`), and more.
-Paths should be relative; if they are absolute, they prevent the Compose file from being portable, and Docker displays a warning.
+If defined as a simple string (`build: path/to/context`), it represents the path to the build context.
+If it's a detailed context (like a top-level element), you can specify multiple configurations, like the build context (`context: path/to/context`), the specific Dockerfile (`dockerfile: path/to/Dockerfile`), and more.
+Paths should be relative; using absolute paths reduces portability and triggers a warning from Docker.
 - `volumes`: Specify the volumes the service will use.
 They are defined with the `volumes` top-level element.
 - `networks`: Specify the networks the service will use.
 They are defined with the `networks` top-level element.
 - `ports`: Specify which ports are published.
-The format is `ports: "HOST_PORT":"CONTAINER_PORT"`.
-You can specify either a single port or a range of them (e.g., `ports: "200-210","200-210"`.
+The format is `ports: "HOST_PORT:CONTAINER_PORT"`.
+You can specify either a single port (e.g., `ports:  "80:80"`) or a range of them (e.g., `ports: "200-210:200-210"`, to expose from the port `200` to the port `210`).
 - `secrets`: Specify which Docker secrets the service will use.
 They are defined with the `secrets` top-level element.
 - `env_file`: Specify the path to the environment file.
-- `depends_on`: Specifies which services are meant to be build before than the actual one.
-For example, if WordPress needs MariaDB to be functional to work properly, in the WordPress service you would specify `depends on: mariadb`.
-Something to be aware of when using `depends_on` is that by default it waits for the container to be up, not the `ENTRYPOINT` to be working.
-This means that if MariaDB `ENTRYPOINT` command / script is slower than WordPress's, then it will fail.
-To prevent it, you can specify what you want to be dependent of, for example, a `healthcheck` to know when the service is properly functioning.
+- `depends_on`: Specifies which services are meant to be built before the one declaring it.
+For example, if WordPress needs MariaDB to function properly, in the WordPress service you would specify `depends_on: mariadb`.
+Something to be aware of when using `depends_on` is that by default it waits for the container to start, not for its `ENTRYPOINT` to be fully ready.
+This means that if MariaDB `ENTRYPOINT` command or script is slower than WordPress's, then it will fail.
+To avoid this issue, you can define what the service should wait for, for example, a `healthcheck` to determine when the service is properly functioning and ready.
-- `restart`: Specifies when should the container be run.
-If you set `restart: no`, it will only be run once automatically.
-If its set to `restart: always`, everytime the containers exits (if is not stated with `docker compose`) it will be run again.
-This is useful to ensure everytime you boot up your host machine, your containers are run automatically.
+- `restart`: Specifies when the container should be restarted.
+If you set `restart: no`, it will run only once automatically.
+If it's set to `restart: always`, every time the container exits (unless it was explicitly stopped using `docker compose stop` or `docker compose down`), it will automatically restart.
+This is useful to ensure every time you boot up your host machine, your containers are run automatically. <br/>
+There are other attributes, like `environment` to specify concrete environment variables, or `entrypoint` to specify a container's `ENTRYPOINT` command or script.
 ~~~
-# Monolite architecture example
+# Monolithic architecture example

-# We have one container for all our services.
-Even if we only declare one service, inside this container we can find:
+# All services are combined into a single container.
+We only declare one service, but inside its container we can find:
-# - The database (for the data)
+# - The database service (for the data)
-# - WordPress (for the website)
+# - WordPress service (for the website)
-# - Nginx (for the web serving and request handling)
+# - Nginx service (for the web serving and request handling)
 services:
   application:
     container_name: application